 If the behaviour is more serious, that includes threatening behaviour, hurting others or refusing to do as an adult asks this may be referred straight to the Assistant Principal, Vice Principal, or the Principal.
-When teaching remotely, the behaviour policy applies to all pupils in the remote classroom.
-If a child gets a red sanction, they will be asked to leave the meet and to re-join.
-If the behaviour continues, the Class Teacher will exclude the child from the lesson and a phone call home will be made to address the behaviour
+Playtime detentions are applied when a pupil receives three of more time outs in class and for serious incidents.